MoMakkawi/Organizer/README.md

 - Some explanatory notes.
 - How can the user reuse this library?

-### Organizer.Usage :
-#### 3 Points that will be clarified for Organizer.Usage Library :
+### First Library : Organizer.Usage Library :
-##### - How can the user benefit from Organizer.Usage Library in this project?
+#### How can the user benefit from Organizer.Usage Library in this project?
  Six steps to benefit from this library in our project:
 1. Download the library (recommend [NuGet](https://www.nuget.org/profiles/MoMakkawi))
 2. Create a C# file (suffixed by .cs)
 3. Create a class with any name you prefer (I recommend the name “Organizer”)